justinwaddy/TROP/README.md

 + Under `group(cell)` TROP estimates a separate effect for every treated unit-time cell and averages them.
 This is faithful to the paper and provides heterogeneous treatment effects, but is computationally expensive relative to grouping estimands.

 + Under `group(time)` (default), treated cells that share the **same uninterrupted treatment period** are pooled into a block across time, blocks which share the same uninterrupted treatment period are further pooled together across units, and the treatment effect is averaged.
 For example, simultaneous adoption which switches on permanently results in one estimand for $\tau$, whereas staggered adoption results in as many estimands as there are cohorts as usual.
+Time weights are determined using the mid-point of the block.

 #### Example